Return to TiltPlate page

 allow the mast to extend above the TiltPlate for a second antenna.

-The stackable model allows the
+configuration allows the

 mast to extend above the TiltPlate so you can mount a second TiltPlate,

 rotatable dipole, or large vertical above it.
-Here is a
+Here is a link to the

-STACKABLE TiltPlate for more information.
+STACKABLE TiltPlate configuration for more information.

 This is the best option if you want to add a second antenna